matheuscamposmt/notebooks/README.md

 # Data Science Portfolio

-Repository containing portfolio of data science projects completed for academic, self learning, and professional purposes.
+Repository containing data science projects for academic, self learning, and professional purposes.
 Presented in the form of Jupyter Notebooks.

 Tools